jrpdango/page-summarizer/Explanation.md

 For the purposes of this demo, the application is limited to reading [Lifewire](https://www.lifewire.com/) articles to keep the scope simple.
 Their articles have URLs formatted like `https://www.lifewire.com/some-slug-1111111`.

-I chose Lifewire because their articles have consistent structuring, usually containing something like this:
+I chose Lifewire because these articles have consistent structuring, usually containing something like this:

 ```html
 <div class="loc article-content">